 “Everything, Abby.”
 Brad takes a shot and knocks his ball down one of the holes.
 “As president and member of the Greek Council, I have responsibilities.”
 He then lines up to take another shot.

-“Also, the Alpha Annyas and the Alpha Beta Phis are the two biggest Greek chapters on campus.”
+“Also, the Alpha Annyas and the Alpha Beta Phis are the two largest Greek chapters on campus.”

 I shuffle my pool stick back and forth between my hands.
 “So?”